Homework and Private Study Policy

 In order to enable pupils to experience high quality, purposeful homework that supports and extends learning, pupils are not assigned specific subjects on specific nights; the class teacher takes responsibility for setting the homework when it is appropriate.
 The approximate time that pupils are expected to spend on homework is listed below and it is expected that homework will be set regularly.
 Heads of Learning and Subject Leaders will monitor the setting of homework in their subject area(s).

 Whenever possible, teachers will always try to give students more than one evening in which to complete homework.

 Homework should be recorded in the student planner by the student and submitted on time, as failure to meet deadlines may result in department sanctions.
-Both students and parents can access homework and associated resources on Show My Homework.
+Both students and parents can access homework and associated resources through the school website.

 |Subject||Time (guidance only as amount will vary depending on imminence of school assessments or public examinations)|

 |English||90 – 120 minutes per fortnight|

 |Science (core and additional)||90 – 120 minutes per fortnight|